-Rachel Fellman is an archivist in Northern California.
-She writes sharp, painterly science fiction and fantasy about her various preoccupations: art history, extreme survival, toxic love, queer identity, and terrible moral choices.
-Most of her protagonists are great at exactly one thing and are continually prevented from doing it.
-The Breath of the Sun is her debut novel.
-She does not climb mountains.
+Isaac R. Fellman is an archivist in Northern California.
+He writes sharp, painterly science fiction and fantasy about his various preoccupations: art history, extreme survival, toxic love, queer identity, and terrible moral choices.
+Most of his protagonists are great at exactly one thing and are continually prevented from doing it.
+The Breath of the Sun is his debut novel.
+He does not climb mountains.

-Today she shares her 6 books with us....
+Today he shares his 6 books with us....

 I'm rereading Brideshead Revisited by Evelyn Waugh.
 I did a Twitter riff the other day about Books I Loved (i.e. "I loved reading this, but I won't be going back") vs. Books I Love (i.e. "A part of my brain is always running a simulation of this").
 That's what got me on this train.
 Brideshead Revisited is a Book I Love, with a bit of a Book I Hate tacked on in the second half.
 By the final chapters, the author and I are on completely separate tracks -- Waugh thinks it's a book about a man finding God, and I think it's a book about the corrosive power of the closet -- but before that, I think we both agree that it's about family, in the same way that The Lion in Winter is about family.
 I've never scammed a friend into loaning me his car and driven out to the countryside to drink rare wine with my Oxford lover, but I've definitely met many versions of the Flytes, with their competitive and unnerving charm.